 For the given rod-length of 241mm, the resonances occur at 300 MHz, 900 MHz, 1500 MHz, 2100 MHz and so on.

 Dependancy of unloaded Q characteristic impedance of TEM-mode transmission line

-If the rod radius of a TEM-mode quarterwave resonator is varied, the well-known relationship between the unloaded Q and the resonator impedance¹ can be obtained via Eigenmode simulation.
+If the rod radius of a TEM-mode quarterwave resonator is varied while keeping the outer cylinder radius constant, the well-known relationship between the unloaded Q and the resonator impedance¹ can be obtained via Eigenmode simulation.

 ¹ By resonator impedance we mean here the characteristic impedance of a transmission line having the same cross-section as the resonator